Undergraduate travel awards

-By presenting at a conference/symposium/meeting, students gain experience communicating research to a wide and interested audience, get feedback on their work, learn from other presenters and broaden their professional network.
+By presenting at a conference, symposium or meeting, students gain experience communicating research to a wide and interested audience, get feedback on their work, learn from other presenters and broaden their professional network.

 Eligibility

-• Travel must take place during the 2023-2024 Academic School Year.
+• Travel must take place during the 2023-24 academic school year.
 Students may apply only once during an academic school year.

 • Deadline: